Solving for Common Problems with Apple Screen Time

 Blocked Apps have to Already Exist on the Device

-The Allowed Apps section of Screen Time is used to toggle availability of each app.
+The Allowed Apps section of Screen Time is used to toggle the availability of each app.
 This basically blocks apps, but they have to already exist on the device.

 In order to not open up any loopholes with the App Store, you also have to prevent installing new apps.